 How to Start a New Life After Separation

 Have you ever broken up with your long-term partner?
 If you have, you may have experienced a variety of highly intense and stressful feelings.
-Most of these emotions are "normal" and occur in many people living separately.
-Also, you have to deal with your thoughts and the failure of your relationship for hours, weeks and months.
-At the same time, you are faced with many new requirements.
+Most of these emotions are normal and occur in many people living separately.
+Also, you have to deal with your thoughts and the failure of your relationship for hours, weeks, and months.

 How to Deal With Your Emotions

-A common dominant emotional state is deep depression, and depression over the whole range of short periods may extend to to one's having suicidal tendencies.
+A common dominant emotional state is deep depression, and depression over a range of a short period may extend to to one having suicidal tendencies.
 In particularly bad cases, you can visit a physician who may prescribe you antidepressants.
-Generally, you can expect an early improvement of this emotional state.
+Generally, you can expect an early improvement from this emotional state.
 Almost everybody suffers depression after a breakup, but it disappears after a period of mourning, and you move on.

 You will often experience a surge of remorse and guilt, especially if you are the one who has initiated the separation.
 Your extra-marital relationship may be broken or your children may suffer greatly from the dissolution of their family.
 Think how you would feel as a child if you if you were surrounded by constant marital conflict and unhappy parents.
 Incidentally, it would be very unusual for you to feel no guilt after the separation whatsoever!